0x3F3F/0x3F3F.github.io/_posts/2018-12-05-Liquidity.md

 section-type: post
 title: Portfolio Liquidity
 category: Portfolio
-tags: [ 'PortfolioReview' ]
+tags: [ '' ]
 ---

-A rather dull topic, though worth a note so as I can document my thoughts for future reference w.r.t. currency holdings over the Brexit transition.
+A rather dull topic, though worth a note so as I can document my thoughts for my future reference w.r.t. currency holdings over the Brexit transition.

 As I have a large percentage of my Portfolio in Cash, I've been watching the Brexit situation with reluctant interest.
 The near term direction of `GBP` appears to be a **binary bet** on the outcome of the next weeks vote.

-Given this, I started moving cash out of pounds sterling and into `USD`, which many feel could outperform due to a dollar shortage.
+Given this, I started **moving cash out of pounds** sterling and into `USD`, which many feel could outperform due to a dollar shortage.
 I had hoped for more of a dip to move more across, but have managed to re-allocate a large percentage my cash holdings.